siana-systems/docker-cubeai-cpu/README.md

  ```console
  foo@bar: ~/$ make bash
  ```
-The fist time around, Docker will proceed to download the SIANA image form Docker Hub (which may take a while...)
-Then, it'll run a container and open a bash terminal into it.
+The first time around, Docker will proceed to download the SIANA image form Docker Hub (which may take a while...)
+Then, it'll run a container and open a bash terminal.
 From this terminal, you can run your TensorFlow/Keras python scripts and/or the Cube-AI CLI (stm32cubeai.)
 The docker container maps its /src/workspace/ to your working/training folder on the host side.

 Note: review the Makefile targets for different runtime options.